-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Å Our school recognises the importance of social and emotional development and Thrive principals are being embedded in all teaching and learning provision.
-We are a nurturing school and aim to develop the 'whole child'.
-Pupils have access to our SENDCo who is a Thrive practitioner.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î Our school recognises the importance of social and emotional development and Thrive/TIS/Emotional Coaching principals are being embedded in all teaching and learning provision.
 Pupil Premium is used to support vulnerable children and group intervention.
-1:1 support is provided by the SENDCo and other key members of staff to help develop selfesteem and social skills as well as anger management and resilience.
-Playground Leaders help the younger children settle into the playground and CAFTACS, CHIN meetings, Early Support Meetings, SEN Meetings/ Annual Reviews are attended and supported by a range of outside agencies and advice is actioned accordingly.
-Individual Thrive assessments are used to tailor provision to need.
-Additional support is requested from a
+1:1 and group support is provided by TIS practitioners, the SENDCo and other key members of CAFTACS, CHIN meetings, CP Meetings, Early Support Meetings, SEND Meetings/ Annual Reviews are attended and supported by a range of outside agencies and advice is

-- Positive learning behaviour is promoted throughout. - The SENDCo co-ordinates provision for students with well-being, social, emotional, physical and mental health needs. - The school works in partnership with other agencies including Penhaligon Friends to help deal with difficult times such as bereavement. - PSHE lessons and assemblies include all children. - The school is a Thrive school, with a named Thrive practitioner.
-The SENDCo supports children with social, emotional and mental health needs. - All children have the opportunity to become a school councillor, representing their year group at regular meetings. - Key staff are trained in First Aid (approved training and updated as required) - Sex education is provided for pupils in Year 5 & 6. - Risk assessments are made for all trips and for day-to-day school events. - A policy for the administration of medicine is in place. - Sporting opportunities take place regularly. - Cookery opportunities take place linked to the curriculum. - Anonymous Worry Boxes are in each class with issues being addressed in
+- We are a nurturing school and aim to develop the 'whole child'. - Pupils have access to our SENDCo or our Thrive/TIS practitioners. - Positive learning behaviour is promoted throughout. - The SENDCo co-ordinates provision for students with well-being, social, emotional, physical and mental health needs. - The SENDCo is both an Autism Champion and Dyslexia Champion - The school works in partnership with other agencies including Penhaligon's Friends, CLEAR and Dreadnought to help deal with difficult times such as bereavement. - PSHE lessons and assemblies include all children. - The school is a Trauma Informed School, with two named practitioners.
+These qualified practitioners support children with social, emotional and mental health needs. - The SENDCo is a Youth Mental Health First Aider and Wellbeing Champion. - All children have the opportunity to become a school councillor, representing their year group at regular meetings. - Key staff are trained in First Aid (approved training and updated as required) - Sex education is provided for pupils in Year 5 & 6.

-- play with individuals who feel lonely and upset. - Year 6 have multiple leadership opportunities if they display positive behaviours and effort in their learning e.g. peer mentors, playground leaders - The 'Snug' is available for vulnerable pupils or those children who feel emotionally dysregulated at any time throughout the day.
-Staff are available to support these children who need supporting. - Key staff are 'Team Teach' trained. - Motor skills intervention is implemented to support children with motor skills difficulties. - Where appropriate our pupils are encouraged to attend inter and intraschool competitions and activities to develop resilience and emotional wellbeing.
+- staff to help progress the social and emotional development of pupils in need.
+This includes interventions to support self-esteem, resilience, social skills and emotional regulation. - Playground Leaders help the younger children settle into the playground as well as play with individuals who may feel lonely. - Year 5/6 have multiple leadership opportunities if they display positive behaviours and effort in their learning e.g. Peer Mentors, Playground Leaders, School Councillors - The 'Snug' is available for vulnerable pupils or a child who feels emotionally dysregulated at any time throughout the day.
+Staff are available to support and nurture these children until such time as they are ready to return to class. - Key staff are 'Team Teach' trained. - Motor skills intervention is implemented to support children with motor skills difficulties. - Where appropriate our pupils are encouraged to attend inter and intraschool competitions and activities to develop resilience and emotional wellbeing.

+- actioned accordingly.

+- Individual social & emotional assessments are used to tailor provision to need including Motional Assessments and Boxall Profile.

-- range of agencies as necessary including:
+- Additional support is requested from a range of agencies as necessary including:

 - CAMHS

 - Dreadnought

 - Jigsaw

 - Social Care

 - Penhaligon's Friends

 - Young Carers

 - School Nursing Team

 - Occupational Health

 - Autism Team

 - Hearing Support Team

 - Vision Support Team

 - EAL Advisors

-- Behaviour Support Services
+- Inclusion / Behaviour Support Services

-- Dyslexia Service
+- Cognition and Learning Service

 - Parent Partnership Service

 - Speech & Language Therapy

 - Educational Psychology

 - Health Services including paediatricians

 - Family Support

 - Early Support Service

 - Scope

 - Physiotherapy

+- CLEAR

+- Physical and Medical Advisor

-- Students with specific medical conditionals have individual health care plans which are shared with all staff.
+- Pupils with specific medical conditions have an Individual Health Care Plans

-- Home / School books are used to aid communication with specific individuals.

-- An Intimate Care Policy is in place.

-- Individualised support is provided for pupils who begin to display signs of disaffection.